cuducos/airnope/README.md

 A simple, silent bot that keeps [Telegram](https://telegram.org/) groups free from crypto airdrop spams.

+> [!NOTE]
+> AirNope will temporarily remove _Safeguard_ spam because it is becoming as annoying as crypto spam, and it is recognized as a scam.

 ## What is AirNope?

 ### What it does